-This publication provides information about creating resources for the high-availability (HA) SGI® resource agents that SGI provides for use with the SUSE® Linux® Enterprise High Availability Extension (HAE) product.
+This publication provides information about creating resources for the high-availability (HA) SGI[®] resource agents that SGI provides for use with the Corosync, OpenAIS, and Pacemaker products.
+These products are provided with the SUSE[®] Linux[®] Enterprise High Availability Extension (HAE).